tunnelrind/ksbanim/readme.md

 # ksbanim

-The python module **ksbanim** supports the drawing of primitive shapes and UI elements.
+The python package **ksbanim** supports the drawing of primitive shapes and UI elements.
 Through its simple design, students can learn the basic principles of programming.

 ## Features